penginman/wplacer/Wplacer-AutoLogin-Profiles/README.md

 # WPlace AutoLogin — Chrome Extension

+> Important: this extension is not intended for using multiple accounts within a single browser profile.
+One profile = one account.
+For multiple accounts, create separate browser profiles (e.g., separate Chrome profiles), and install this extension in each profile.

 Auto-checks the `j` cookie on `wplace.live` and refreshes it via Google sign-in when needed.

 ## Requirements